rafaelribeiro1510/ASCIIValley/docs/README.md

 - Movement between chunks.
 When the player goes beyond an "edge" of a chunk it should move to the respective neighbour chunk (drawing the new chunk in the place of the previous one).
-- Other Entities (Insects, for example) and their "behaviour".
+- Other Entities (Mummies, for example) and their "behaviour".
 - Combat (melee based on the hero project of the practical classes).
-- Farming: "creating" farmland, planting, plant "development", harvesting.
 - Save game, Load Game.
-- Basic Building (to be decided what things will be buildable).
-- Day-night Cycle / Seasons (may get cut if time is an issue).
+- Player interaction with other entities, namely breaking blocks, toiling soil and planting seeds.
+- GUI with player toolbar that holds the players' tools and collected items.
 [This section is similar to the previous one but should list the features that are not yet implemented.
 Instead of screenshots you should include GUI mock-ups for the planned features.]

+## Desired Features

+- Day-night Cycle, that visually alters the map.
+[This section, unlike the last one, lists functionalities that were thought up in the start of the project but realistically will not be achieved in the time frame we have.]

 ## Design